majestyz3/TS-Agility/docs/class1/lab4/module4.rst

 Lab 4 – Configuring and Deploying A Simple HTTP Application via Application Services v3 (AS3)
 -----------------------------------

-In this lab we will setup Postman, an API Development tool that will allow us to structure our API calls and interact with our BIG-IP.
+In this lab we will use the AS3 API to programmatically deploy an application to th BIG-IP with a single REST call.
-We will use Postman to query our BIG-IP's status and details of the RPM files needed to use and interact with the AS3 RESTful API.

 ------------------------------------------------

 **Exercise 1 - Explore BIG-IP**

 #.
-Open the web browser and navigate to the BIG-IP GUI (https://10.1.1.9) or by clicking the bookmark.
+Open Chrome and navigate to the BIG-IP GUI (https://10.1.1.9) or by clicking the bookmark.

     .. image:: ./bigipbm.jpg